Beemgee And Writing Stories

 Ah, but what about meaning?

 The meaning of a story has its basis in the story.
 The story is the vehicle for meaning.
 But it is through the execution, through the language, that meaning is mostly conveyed.
 Whatever level of meaning an author is interested in – be it allegory, parable, symbolism, psychology, the truth of the human condition, or just a ripping good yarn – it has at its core a story.
-The most deep and meaningful stories ever, whether for you they are by James Joyce, or William Faulkner, or Homer, or Robert Musil, or whether those be recounted in Three Kingdoms, or in Shahnameh – not to mention holy texts such as the Mahabharata or the Ramayana, the Bible, the Torah, or the Koran –, they all describe events (plot) and people (characters).
+The most deep and meaningful stories ever, whether for you they are by James Joyce or Jane Austen, or Homer or even Sappho, or Robert Musil or Fyodor Dostoevsky or Marcel Proust, or whether those be recounted in The Romance of Three Kingdoms or The Journey to the West or The Tale of Genji or indeed of the Heike, or in Shahnameh, Sundiata, or Popol Vuh – not to mention holy texts such as the Mahabharata or the Ramayana, the Bible, the Torah, or the Koran –, they all describe events (plot) and people (characters).

 Beemgee cannot really help an author create meaning.
 But we can help an author communicate meaning.
 Techniques and structural devices exist to make meaning clear to the audience or reader.
 Beemgee will point them out to you, without ever being prescriptive.